Child pornography to get new definition, proposed changes in POCSO Act. to come up in LS

 New Delhi, July 12: The Women and Child Development Ministry has proposed changes in the Protection of Children from Sexual Offences (POCSO) Act, according to which any sexually explicit digital or computer generated content involving children will come under the purview of "child pornography".

 The bill, which provides for punishment, including death, for sexual assault against children, was approved by the Cabinet chaired by PM Modi.
-The bill is expected to be introduced again in the Lok Sabha Friday.
+The bill is expected to be introduced again in the Lok Sabha on Friday.

 The Union Cabinet had on Wednesday approved the amendments to the POCSO Act.
 According to the new definition, child pornography is "any visual depiction of sexually explicit conduct involving a child which includes photograph, video, digital or computer generated image indistinguishable from an actual child and an image created, adapted or modified but appear to depict a child".